jyoung4242/Ex-GOAP-test/goapblog.md

 ### Planner

-The planner is the algorithm that has several tasks.
+The planner is the algorithm which generates the plan, and it has several tasks.
 To use the Planner, you pass the current world state, all available actions for the agent, all available goals for the agent.

 The planner's first task is to assess all available goals for the agent to determine which is the highest priority.